 Setup

 All monkeys were tested in the familiar testing cubicles, which they enter voluntarily and are able to leave at any time.
-The general setup was based on previous information seeking studies (Vining & Marsh, 2015; Call & Carpenter, 2001; Call, 2010, Bohn et al., 2017).
 Participants entered into the testing cubicles and were given access to two adjacent cubicles.
-In the door of one of the cubicles we installed a Plexiglass panel with 3 evenly spaced holes … from the bottom.
-Behind these holes was a transparent plastic stand (…..) onto which the cups were placed during trials.
+In the front side of one of the cubicles (facing toward the experimenter), we installed a Plexiglas panel with 3 evenly spaced holes … from the bottom.
+Behind these holes (outside the cubicle) was a transparent plastic stand (…..) onto which the cups were placed during trials.
 The stand was positioned ... cm away from the window just out of arms reach, as this was the distance at which, during opaque trials , in order to peek into the top section of the cup, the monkeys had to stand up.

 The cups comprised of two compartments (figure 1.).
 Food could be hidden underneath the cup inside the bottom compartment, and/or dropped inside the top compartment.
 The two compartments were attached slightly unaligned so that the monkeys could not mistake that food dropped in the top would fall through to the bottom.
 In transparent trials a set of transparent cups was used, and in opaque trials an identical, but opaque set was used.
 In every trial one of the cups only contained food in the top compartment, one only contained food in the bottom compartment, and one contained food in both compartments.